papaiza/secure_messenger/README.md

 ### exe/messenger.exe -b acceptance/student/at2.txt

 This will generate a file called at2.expected.txt which will show the output of the user commands and actions.

+For a full explanation on the system, check the messenger.pdf file in the docs folder.